tidymodels/recipes/tests/testthat/_snaps/other.md

       predictor: 2

       -- Operations
-      * Collapsing factor levels for: city, zip
+      * Collapsing factor levels for: city and zip

 ---